-FarmHouse is open to undergraduate men studying any major at a four year university who meets our academic standard.
-FarmHouse does not discriminate on any basis but sex.
+FarmHouse is open to undergraduate men studying any major at a four-year university who meets our academic standard.
+FarmHouse does not discriminate on any basis except sex.
 For a complete statement on FarmHouse Fraternity’s Policy on Diversity and Inclusion check out our Bylaws and Policies.

 FarmHouse is dedicated to building the whole man through Four-Fold Development: Intellectually, Spiritually, Socially/Morally, Physically.
 Men are expected to strive for excellence in these Four Pillars and to live by The Object of our Fraternity, a statement of what we believe and what we strive for as men of FarmHouse.
 The Object and more information in relation to FarmHouse’s principles can be found on the About Page.

 Once a man joins FarmHouse, he will be expected to meet his financial obligations until he graduates from his university.
 As an undergraduate member, the following obligations are expected to be met: